ewingjm/development-hub/README.md

 }
 ```

-**Note: the user must have admin permissions in the extract instance.**
+**Note: the user must have admin permissions in the master instance.**

 ### Configure Azure DevOps